Ensuring

 Paying

-A trader will be concerned by the card issuer's percentage fee
+by a credit or debit card A trader will be concerned by the card

-a large payment.
+permit a large payment.
 More

 on card payment |